 Bit.ly vs cutty.dev — an honest comparison

 Bit.ly is the most well-known link shortener.
-We compare it fairly with cutty.dev — price, privacy, limits, link stability — and we also say when bit.ly will be better.
+We compare it fairly with cutty.dev — price, privacy, limits, link longevity — and we also say when bit.ly will be better.

-In cutty.dev everything is free: unlimited number of links, QR codes, custom domains, statistics, passwords for links, expiration dates.
-Paid add-ons may appear in the future, but the standard remains free — without adding ads to your links on the "free version".
+Everything is free for me.
+Unlimited number of links, QR codes, custom domains, statistics, passwords for links, expiration dates.
+There might be some paid add-ons in the future, I won't hide that.
+But the standard remains free and no one will slap an ad on your link just because you are using the "free version".

 What the cutter knows about you